vRealize Orchestrator Appliance 7.6 | 11 April 2019 | Build 13020602

 - [IMPORTANT] License restriction reminder - since the 7.4 release, we introduced the license restriction for vSphere authentication for Orchestrator.

-- It is not possible to use Roles and permissions assignment feature if you are authenticated with vSphere.
+- It is not possible to use roles if you are authenticated with vSphere.

 - It is not possible to use Multi-tenancy feature if you are authenticated with vSphere.

-- [IMPORTANT] Java 8 SE is a prerequisite for the Orchestrator client.
-You need to manually install JDK/JRE 8 before installing the Orchestrator client.
+- [IMPORTANT] Java 8 SE is a prerequisite for the Orchestrator Legacy Client.
+You need to manually install JDK/JRE 8 before installing the Orchestrator Legacy Client.

 - [IMPORTANT] You can no longer set group permissions in the Orchestrator Legacy Client.
-To set group permissions, use the role and group management system of the vRealize Orchestrator Client.
+To set group permissions, use the group-based permissions system of the vRealize Orchestrator Client.

-- [IMPORTANT] Only Orchestrator users with administrative rights can login to the Orchestrator Legacy Client.
+- [IMPORTANT] Only vRealize Orchestrator users with administrative rights can login to the Orchestrator Legacy Client.

 - [IMPORTANT] Currently, vRealize Orchestrator 7.6 does not support the Horizon plug-in.
 The release notes will be updated when the Horizon plug-in becomes compatible with vRealize Orchestrator 7.6.